1Do you take nearly full or barely used toiletries?

 Unfortunately, we only accept new or unused complete products.
 We know this seems wasteful but can't accept open or used products due to health and safety restrictions.
 We also believe in empowering dignity; just as you wouldn't give an already used product as a gift, we want to show our recipients the same respect.
 We can however accept part multipacks of items that are individually packaged.

 2Do you take open packs of tampons?

 No. The lifespan of a tampon is said to be 5 years, but a wrapped tampon after its expiry date has passed looks the same as one bought more recently.
 Tampons are not sterile items when wrapped and so can be susceptible to mould and infection (this can be unseen in the applicator).
 This can cause irritation and infection and in more serious cases, onset of Toxic Shock Syndrome (TSS).
 Some brands such as Carefree do not use expiry dates whilst Tampax show two dates on their boxes: one is the production date and the other is the expiry date.
 Currently, organic tampon brands do not have to state their expiry date.
-As you can see it is all a little confusing so to be safe we must air on the side of caution.
+As you can see, it is all a little confusing so to be safe, we must err on the side of caution.

 5Do you accept make-up?